LES MARDIS NUMERIQUES Médiathèque Nelson Mandela Grande-Synthe

 Catégories d’Évènement:

-LES MARDIS NUMERIQUES Sensibilisation au pratiques numériques Mardi 7 mai, 10h00 Médiathèque Nelson Mandela Entrée libre
+LES MARDIS NUMERIQUES Sensibilisation au pratiques numériques Mardi 4 juin, 10h00 Médiathèque Nelson Mandela Entrée libre

 Dates et horaires de début et de fin (année – mois – jour – heure) :